-- Biomatrix Dynamic Biofilter Media (DBM) hangs below the islands creating ideal habitat for growing or sustaining biofilms that do the important work of cleaning the water.
+- Biomatrix Dynamic Biofilter Media (DBM) hangs below the islands creating an ideal habitat for growing or sustaining biofilms that do the important work of cleaning the water.
 Inspired by a variety of coral reef species, the Biomatrix Biofilter Media below the Biomatrix floating island creates a dynamic ecosystem capable of very efficient water purification.

 No planting medium required when planting wetland plants.

-Wood chips, compost and moss can be used to complement the choice of plants.
+Wood chips, compost, and moss can be used to complement the choice of plants.
 We offer support for choosing plants and planting layout.
 Contact us.

 - Thermo-fused Tough Float™ Buoyancy pods around the island perimeter are durable and UV resistant.